 Oh my God, dont tell me you also hate the internet jargon!

 I've been on very geeky forums for almost 6 years now, that isn't internet jargon and the internet frowns very much on it. leet (elite/1337) is an internet font, but not jargon either.
 Internet jargon more closely resembles memes.
 For example, 'o rly', 'ftw', and 'all your base are belong to us'.
-Spelling of 'you' as 'u' may be common on
+Spelling of 'you' as 'u' may be common on some forums, but on geeky and less social forums, that are frowned upon.

 It´s like the latest trend!
 Even my violin teacher uses it!
 I don´t consider it to be wrong, nor a misuse of language.